 In the beginning of 2012 negotiations began to purchase two other area locations.
 On April 1st the doors were opened at Sierra Blanca Bank formerly Trans-Pecos Bank in Sierra Blanca, Texas and June 25th opened Van Horn Bank formerly Western Bank in Van Horn, Texas.
 The two acquisitions helped the Pecos County State Bank increase deposits from $128 million to $168 million as of year-end 2012.

 In July of 2018, the bank celebrated its 90th Anniversary by hosting a reception in the bank lobby.

-The Pecos County State Bank currently has 6 Directors, 3 Advisory Directors, and 14 Officers, with 62 full and part-time employees.
+The Pecos County State Bank currently has 9 Directors, and 13 Officers, with 62 full and part-time employees.
 Special recognition can be given to the loyalty and dedication of these fine people.
 And a special thanks for their part in the continued growth and success of The Pecos County State Bank.

 |Mr. Harlan J. Lambert||Chairman of the Board|

 |Mr. George Hansard||President & CEO and Trust Officer|

 |Mr. Jim Ivy||Wallace Lumber Company|